Bodies of evidence: the law around missing persons and presumption of death

 Missing people in UK

-How the missing person’s presumed death will be dealt with invariably turns on the facts of the disappearance.
+How the presumption of death of a missing person will be dealt with invariably turns on the facts of the disappearance.
 There are a number of legal procedures that can assist in dealing with the estate of a missing person and the absence of a death certificate.
 This article looks at the more regularly used devices.

 The most commonly understood method of dealing with the estate of a missing person is the ‘seven-year rule’.
 This is a rebuttable presumption that, after seven years of an individual being missing, they may be proclaimed dead and their affairs dealt with accordingly.
 What is not more commonly known is that the declaration is specific to requirement and is not a general declaration of death.
 For example, the normal administration of an estate could require a declaration for the purposes of life insurance policies, but this declaration could not then be used as proof of death and other declarations may be required to satisfy other companies or agencies .
 It also requires evidence of all investigations and sworn evidence from the people they would be mostly likely to contact that they have not heard from or seen the missing person for seven years.
 If any contact is received from the individual, then the presumption is rebutted.